gaelcolas/Sampler/README.md

 ### `SourcePath`

 The path to the source folder.
-Defaults to the same path where the module manifest is found in either the folder 'source', 'src, or a folder with the same name as the module.
+Defaults to the same path where the module manifest is found in either the folder 'source', 'src', or a folder with the same name as the module.

 ## Sampler Build workflow